chilman408/Sovol-SV04-Klipper-Config/README.md

 3. Y-axis end stop is modified to get a few extra mm of space.
 4. Each axis (x1, x2 and y) have its own accelerometer which is Fysetc PIS
 5. The default DGUS screen that came with the SV04 is trashed; now uses a cheap GPIO screen with Klipperscreen

+Much of the config found here is based on https://github.com/Bully85/Sovol-SV04-Klipper

+Installation of Klipper is based on the main branch.